-Our synthetic data is obtained as described next.
-A network is generated according to a random geometric graph model: 50 vertices are thrown at random in the unit square, and two vertices are connected with an edge if the Euclidean distance between them is less than or equal to $\sqrt{\log(50)/50}$.
-This threshold guarantees that the graph is connected with high probability [28].
+Our synthetic data are obtained as described next.
+A network is generated according to a random geometric graph model: 50 vertices are thrown at random in the unit square, and two vertices are connected with an edge if the Euclidean distance between them is less than or equal to $\sqrt{\log(50)}/50$ .
+This threshold guarantees that the graph is connected with high probability [27].
 Groups of nodes are randomly chosen as sources and destinations, transmission paths are generated between each sourcedestination pair according to either a shortest path or random routing model, and then, co-occurrence observations are formed from each path.
 We keep the number of sources fixed at five and vary the number of destinations between five and 40, to see how the number of observations affects performance.
-Each experiment is repeated on 100 different topologies, using ten restarts of both NICO and the FM per configuration.
-Exact E-step calculation is used for observations with $T_n \leq 12$, and causal importance sampling (2000 samples) is used for longer paths.
-The longest observation in our data was obtained by random routing and has $T_n = 19$ (notice that $19! \approx 10^{17}$).
+Each experiment is repeated on 100 different topologies, rerunning both NICO and the FM from ten different random seeds per topology.
+Exact E-step calculation is used for observations with $T_n \leq$ 12, and causal importance sampling (2000 samples) is used for longer paths.
+The longest observation in our data was obtained by random routing and has $T_n = 19$ (notice that $19! \approx 10^{17}$ ).
 No prior is used in any of the results reported here.
-In our experience, we found
+In our experience, we found little practical difference between the MLE and the MAP estimate based on a Dirichlet prior with $u{i,j} = 2$ , as discussed in Remark 1.